tetcoin/ink-docs/docs/macros-attributes/anonymous.md

 ---
-title: "#[ink(anonymous)]"
+title: "#[pro(anonymous)]"
 slug: /macros-attributes/anonymous
 ---

-Applicable to ink! events.
+Applicable to pro! events.

-Tells the ink! codegen to treat the ink! event as anonymous which omits the event signature as topic upon emitting.
+Tells the pro! codegen to treat the pro! event as anonymous which omits the event signature as topic upon emitting.
 Very similar to anonymous events in Solidity.

 Anonymous events have similar semantics as in Solidity in that their event signature won't be included in their event topics serialization